tedthetrumpet/tidal/nmsamples/readme.md

-These samples are all from these instruments:
+The samples are all from these instruments:

 https://www.youtube.com/watch?v=1gZaZRgvh88